Spinach Mushroom Pasta (With Bow-Ties/Farfalle)

 - angel hair pasta with squash and kale

-- easy gnocci recipe au gratin
+- easy gnocci au gratin

-Mushroom Spinach Pasta
+Spinach Mushroom Pasta

 Ingredients

-- 2 cups (8 ounces, 200 g) baby bow tie pasta (or other small pasta, Note 1)
+- 2 cups baby bow tie pasta, Note 1 (about 8 ounces)

 Mushroom Spinach Cheese Sauce